 Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

-Without a sufficient supply of zinc, the human organism is not able to function optimally [2].
-In the body itself there are about 2-3 grams of pure zinc.
-The largest proportion (about 70%) is found in bones, skin and hair[3].
+The body itself contains around 2-3 grams of pure zinc.
+The largest proportion (approx. 70%) is found in bones, skin and hair[3].

 Studies show positive effect of zinc on the immune system

-The placebo-controlled double-blind study with 53 elderly people from nursing homes (age ≥ 65 years) showed that additional zinc supplementation in case of deficiency benefits the immune system.
-Over a period of three months, a test group was given 30 mg of zinc per day and then compared to the placebo group.
+The placebo-controlled double-blind study with elderly people from nursing homes (age ≥ 65 years) showed that additional zinc supplementation in case of deficiency benefits the immune system.
+Over a period of three months, a test group was given 30 mg of zinc per day.
 Not only was their zinc serum concentration about 16% higher than before supplementation, but the T cells involved in the immune system had also increased significantly[6].

 Liposomal Zinc + Vitamin C